dotnet/docfx/docs/designs/reference_link.md

 ```

 Here the link could be either absolute url pointing to external resource(`www.bing.com` in the above example),
-or a relative path pointing to a local resource on the same server (for example, `about.html`).
+or a relative path pointing to a local resource on the same machine (for example, `about.html`).

 DocFX also provide ways to link documents together, and we need follow some rules to make it easy to switch between platforms without friction.
   - The relative path pointing to a local resource should be **case sensitive**.